 The Systems Behaviour Lab is part of the Department of Biology at Tokyo Metropolitan University.
-We are a multinational laboratory working on behaviour, ecology, and evolution of social organisms.
-Our group focuses on social behaviour, complex systems biology, socio-ecology, evolutionary ecology and biogeography, using social model systems.
-We use a combination of field and laboratory based empirical studies and computer models.
+We are a multinational laboratory working on behaviour, ecology, and evolution of various organisms.
+Our group focuses on social behaviour, complex systems biology, socio-ecology, evolutionary ecology and biogeography, mainly using social model systems.
+We use a combination of field and laboratory based empirical studies and theoretical approaches.

 Dr Adam L Cronin